 If nothing else seems to work, simply buy more storage on iCloud.
 Just launch the iCloud app and click on the "Manage" button.
 From here, you can click on the option of "Buy more storage" and pick a plan of your choice.

 While it is always recommended to make a timely backup of your Mac to avoid any loss of data, users still end up losing their files unexpectedly.
 If you have also lost your important data on Mac, then don’t worry.
 With the help of Recoverit, you can retrieve your lost files without much trouble.
-It is extremely secure and easy to use application that can recover more than 550 formats of files.
+It is an extremely secure and easy to use application that can recover more than 550 formats of files.

 Compatible with every major version of Mac, it has an easy to use interface and can perform an extensive search to retrieve your lost files.
 It supports different kinds of situations as well.
-Therefore, it doesn’t matter if you have accidentally deleted your files or if your Mac has been infected by malware, Recoverit will come handy to you on numerous occasions.
+Therefore, it doesn’t matter if you have accidentally deleted your files or if your Mac has been infected by malware, Recoverit will come in handy to you on numerous occasions.